XJTU-RoboLab/Scene_Reconstruction/README.md

 ```

 ## 🚧 TODO
+- [ ] The `align` folder will be open-sourced after the project’s completion, scheduled for February 22, 2026.
 - [ ] Clean and modularize the RoboSplat codebase.
 - [ ] Improve rendering quality.
 - [ ] Support object category replacement and reconstruction.

  ## 🙏 Acknowledgments